-COM 603 - Professional Project in Mass Communications Credits: 3
+COM 603 - Professional Project Credits: 3

 Students design a project of professional and intellectual interest that contributes both to their knowledge and to the field of communication/journalism.
 (This is an individualized instruction course open only to students who are working with an adviser on the professional project option.)